2012-13 Men's Track & Field Schedule

 2012-13 Women's Track & Field Schedule

-PHILADELPHIA - With the track and field season right around the corner, Penn Director of Cross Country/Track & Field Steve Dolan has officially announced the upcoming schedule for the 2012-2013 men's and women's indoor
+PHILADELPHIA - With the track and field season right around the corner, Penn Director of Cross Country/Track & Field Steve Dolan has officially announced the upcoming schedule for the 2012-2013 men's and women's indoor and outdoor seasons.

 The Quakers will host two meets at historic Franklin Field in the spring, including the first outdoor meet of the year, the Philadelphia College Classic on March 23.
 And of course, the Quakers will serve as hosts to the world's oldest and largest relay carnival in the last weekend in April.
 The 119th Penn Relays are set for April 25-27.